radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Figure 5.13: Configuration of Multi-Master Replication

-Note – all clusters that participate in the inter cluster replication topology must have unique cluster names to be uniquely identified.
+>[!note] All clusters that participate in the inter cluster replication topology must have unique cluster names to be uniquely identified.

 2. To modify the replicationjournal data source in clusters 2 and 3, launch the Main Control Panel associated with the leader node of that cluster and login as the RadiantOne Directory manager.
 From the Settings Tab-> Server Backend section -> LDAP Data Sources sub-section, click on the replicationjournal data source and click **Edit**.
 Modify the hostname and port to point to the replicationjournal running in cluster 1.
 The base DN should be cn=replicationjournal.
 All nodes running in the cluster housing the journal should be defined in the data source: one of them as the primary server and the others as failover.

-><span style="color:red">**IMPORTANT NOTE – Make sure the port used in the replicationjournal settings can be accessed from all clusters and that firewall rules do not prevent the cluster from reading and writing into the central journal.**
+>[!warning] Make sure the port used in the replicationjournal settings can be accessed from all clusters and that firewall rules do not prevent the cluster from reading and writing into the central journal.

 3. The same naming context and RadiantOne Universal Directory store to be replicated must be configured in each cluster.
 To create a new Universal Directory store, go to the leader node’s Main Control Panel > Directory Namespace tab and click ![An image showing ](Media/plus-sign.jpg).
 Remember, configuration changes in a cluster are shared across all cluster nodes.
 Therefore, you only need to configure the Universal Directory store on one node.